skagedal/blog.skagedal.tech/_posts/2023-01-11-habit-tracker-the-habits-page.md

 But anyway.
 The page still looks the same when we run the app.
 We haven't yet hooked up our actual model with the template.

 But I will let that wait for tomorrow.
+This is too much to take in for one day.
+HTML stands for Hypertext Markup Language and was created by Tim Berners–Lee in 1989, and then all kinds of crazy things happened.
+Ok, bye.